MaheshMahadeva/WebCrawlerGitProject/WebCrawlerProgram/README.md

 	3.4 Verify Output

+Program will print links on console and also will writes the links into file CrawlResults.txt.
+Check file or console for output.
+Thanks..

 I would have used available ready made Library If I had more time.
 Also I would be using multi threading concept for better performance.